myminseok/pivotal-docs/add-nic-to-cell-vm.md

 ```

 ### edit opsmanager.
-- for Isolation segment, you need to add to the if conditions.
+* following changes is only for PAS tile. for Isolation segment, you need to add to the if conditions.
 ```
 vi /home/tempest-web/tempest/web/app/models/deployer/executors/bosh_executor.rb